-For unusual or more complicated issues, you may need to make an appointment to meet with an advisor.
-You may schedule your own appointment, or you can ask us for help making an appointment.
+For unusual or more complicated issues, you may need to make an appointment.
+You may schedule your own appointment, or you can ask us for help.
 When scheduling the appointment, you will be given the option of meeting via phone or TEAMS video chat.
-Beginning January 18, 2023, we will offer walk-in advising (no appointment necessary) on Wednesdays between 9 AM and 3:30 PM during weeks when classes are in-session.
+We do offer walk-in advising (no appointment necessary) on Wednesdays between 9 AM and 3 PM during weeks when classes are in-session.